puma/puma-dev/README.md

 ### Run multiple domains

 Puma-dev allows you to run multiple local domains.
 Handy if you're working with more than one client.
-Simply set up puma-dev like so: `puma-dev -install -d first-domain:second-domain`
+Simply set up puma-dev like so: `puma-dev -install -d first-domain:second-domain`.

+Puma-dev supports domains, not just TLDs. `puma-dev -install -d test:puma.dev` will allow `myapp.test` and `myapp.puma.dev` to resolve correctly.
+But, of course, this would render the project webpage at [https://puma.dev](https://puma.dev) inaccessible.

 ### Static file support